abrochard/spartan-arch/README.md

 The script will ask for the root password a couple of times.

 ## Usage
-Once the VM is booted, log in as 'adrien' and call `startx` to start Xorg.
+Once the VM is booted, log in as your user and call `startx` to start Xorg.

 ## TODO
 - dhcpcd on boot